SkyDev125/logseq/pages/IST___2___1___SO___File-System.md

 			- Points to the exact inode of the file
 			- Only if all hard links get deleted, does the file get marked as "deleted"
-	- Support Structures for File Systems (Optimizations)
+	- Support Structures for File Systems (Optimizations) collapsed:: true
 		- Aid the filesystem by caching
 		- Make requests faster
 		- isolate the processes from File System.
 		- Allows for multiple File systems at the same time.
+			- Each has their own functions and lets the VFS know how to deal with them.